Community Health and Wellness Institute

-The primary mission of the BCBSNC Community Health and Wellness Institute of Southeastern NC is to foster partnerships between the university and the community while addressing health disparities in southeastern NC to improve health and life outcomes for individuals, families, and communities and to promote a well-diverse healthcare workforce.
-This is being done through the support of the development of team-based care models, identification of new academic programs needed, enhanced field placement clinical partnerships, interprofessional education, continuing education for area healthcare providers, conducting research, and focusing on community engagement.
-In partnership with BCBSNC, the Institute creates an entity with a networked improvement goal to create solutions to long-standing problems through programming partnerships between the university and the community.
+The mission of the Community Health and Wellness Institute is to address health disparities in southeastern NC to improve health and life outcomes for individuals, families, and communities and to promote a well-diverse healthcare workforce through the support of the development of team-based care models, identification of new academic programs needed, enhanced field placement clinical partnerships, interprofessional education, continuing education for area healthcare providers, conducting research, and focusing on community engagement.

-Work is guided by the Results-Based Accountability (RBA) approach.
+BCBSNC funded the startup of the Community Health and Health and Wellness Institute of Southeastern NC to accomplish the stated mission by creating an entity with a networked improvement goal to create solutions to long-standing problems through programming partnerships between the university and the community.
+The initial work has been guided by the Results-Based Accountability (RBA) approach.
 RBA is a disciplined way of thinking and taking action that communities can use to improve the lives of children, families, and the community as a whole.
 RBA is a seven-step process that moves a group from talk to action, starting with ends and working backward, step by step, towards means:

 Step 1: What are the quality of life conditions (results) we want for the children, adults and families who live in our community?